renns/dsprofile/README.md

 object that is the attribute value.
 The `cached` dimension is a Boolean that indicates whether the value of the attribute was obtained from its cache or not.

+The `wrap` method can be used to do a `start`, run some code and then do a `finish` all in one go.
+For example,

+    wrap ("foo" -> 1, "bar" -> 2) {
+        ... some code ...
+    }

+will run the code in the block argument wrapped in `start` with the provided dimensions and dimension values, and a `finish` with no dimensions.

 The other main entry point for the library is the `Profiler.profile` method.
 It should be called with the first argument being the computation that you